danielhochman/danielhochman.github.io/content/blog/2013/20130615-selenium-talk.md

 * Built-in multiprocessing support
 * xUnit report output

-First, let's install the following dependencies.
+First, let's install the dependencies below.
 You can use a [virtualenv](http://blog.fruiapps.com/2012/06/An-introductory-tutorial-to-python-virtualenv-and-virtualenvwrapper) (preferred), but you can also install the packages system-wide.